akebu6/IBM-Data-Science-Assignments/README.md

 # IBM-Data-Science-Assignments
-A repo for my assignments done for the IBM Data Science Course
+This repository is designed to store all the contents and materials gotten from the IBM Data Science Professional Certificate